fattihkoca/vuejs-ajax/README.md

 ```

 ### CSRF
-CSRF setting should be a `boolean`.
+CSRF setting should be `boolean`.
 Default value is `true`.
 However, in the html head tag it must be `csrf-token meta`.
 Like this:

 ```html
 <meta name="csrf-token" content="ABCDEFGHIJKLMN">